Robert F. Walden Collection

 The Walden Collection includes photographs, reports, war diaries, correspondence, speeches, clippings, personnel and administrative records, and Robert F. Walden biographical materials.
 Most of the materials were compiled at the end of the war and left with Walden by his friend H. L. Stickney, Jr. The materials were then donated to the University of Hawaiʻi Library by Walden’s widow, along with memorabilia saved by Walden and documentation concerning Walden’s life and naval career.

-- Finding Aid to the Robert F. Walden Collection (pdf)
+Digital Images from the Robert F. Walden Collection